 Do What Works For You

 This is the first step in effective meal prepping.
 Figure out what your family’s needs are.
 Look at your schedule.
-Do you have a really busy week ahead?
-It can even vary from week to week and your meal prep doesn’t have to be the same throughout your life.
-There are different stages and different phases of life and you should adjust accordingly.
-When I first came across the term meal prep, it was mainly prepping containers with portioned out chicken breast, broccoli and rice.
-Now that may suit some but not a family with different preferences and nutrient requirements.
+Do you have a hectic week ahead?
+It can even vary from week to week, and your meal prep doesn’t have to be the same throughout your life.
+There are different stages and different phases of life, and you should adjust accordingly.
+When I first came across the term “meal prep,” it mainly meant prepping containers with portioned-out chicken breast, broccoli, and rice.
+Now that may suit some, but not a family with different preferences and nutrient requirements.
 My meal prep looks very different as I share below and in this video.

 Make The Time

-No, this does not mean spending all Sunday in the kitchen if you don’t want to.
-You can prep even in little pockets of 15 – 20 minutes if you want.
-I do both, there are days I immerse myself in a whole day of batch cooking and then there are days I’ll simply make a few jars of Chia Pudding which takes all of ten minutes.
+No, this doesn’t mean spending all of Sunday in the kitchen if you don't want to.
+You can prep even in little pockets of 15-20 minutes if you wish.
+I do both; there are days I immerse myself in a whole day of batch cooking, and then there are days I'll make a few jars of my Keto Chia Pudding, which takes all of ten minutes.
 The call is yours.
-The point is to do some prep even if you start small and so as not to overwhelm yourself – which totally defeats the purpose anyways.
+The point is to do some prep even if you start small, and so as not to overwhelm yourself, which totally defeats the purpose anyway.
 Once you are more comfortable with meal prepping, you can take on more.

-If you family isn’t too keen on leftovers, you can always prep ingredients instead.
+If your family isn’t too keen on leftovers, you can always prep ingredients instead.
 Here’s how I prep them so that they are ready to go for weeknight cooking sessions.

-- I also do ginger and garlic much like this especially since I want to avoid the store bought varieties that have preservatives and additives.
+- I also make ginger and garlic much like this, especially since I want to avoid the store-bought varieties with preservatives and additives.
 There really is nothing quite like fresh garlic and ginger.
-They are medicinal in nature and should be eaten fresh so that their anti-inflammatory properties can be taken advantage of.
+They are medicinal and should be eaten fresh to take advantage of their anti-inflammatory properties.

 - I marinate meats for dinner later on in the week.